PyTis/PyTis/README.md

 * Feel free to make fixes or even add-ons;
   however I retain the right to control what gets added in, or not.

+VERSION(s):
+--

+May vary, I will get this all under control soon though.